-Sound Engineer and Music Composer for Atomic Blue CorpJanuary 2012 to Present (over 2 years)
+Sound Engineer and Music Composer for Atomic Blue CorpJanuary 2012 to Present (about 3 years)

 Sound Engineer and Music Composer for the free online game Plane Shift

-Music Producer, mixing engineer. for freelanceJanuary 2012 to Present (over 2 years)
+Music Producer, mixing engineer. for freelanceJanuary 2012 to Present (about 3 years)

 work as a freelance producer and mixing engineer.

-Alto Player for Jazz Writers CollectiveSeptember 2011 to Present (about 3 years)
+Alto Player for Jazz Writers CollectiveSeptember 2011 to Present (over 3 years)

 Writer Jazz Collective is a ten horn band made by students from Berklee.
 The goal of the JWC is to play the music composed by Berklee students.

-Arranger producer/composer for la scatola sonora music productionJanuary 2009 to Present (over 5 years)
+Arranger producer/composer for la scatola sonora music productionJanuary 2009 to Present (about 6 years)